remarkablemark/remarkablemark.github.io/_posts/2016/2016-08-20-arrow-functions-in-mocha.md

 ---
 layout: post
 title: Using ES6 arrow functions in Mocha
-date: 2016-08-20 23:59:00 -4000
+date: 2016-08-20 23:59:00
 excerpt: Don't use ES6 arrow functions if you want to attach a property to Mocha's `this`.
 categories: mocha test testing nodejs javascript es6
 ---

-It's [recommended](https://mochajs.org/#arrow-functions) not to use [ES6 arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) if you want to use Mocha's `this`.
+It's recommended not to use [ES6 arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) if you want to use Mocha's `this`.

 Why?
-The reason is because [Mocha](https://mochajs.org/#interfaces) globals like `before`, `after`, and `it` are bound to the same context.
+The reason is because Mocha globals like `before`, `after`, and `it` are bound to the same context.

 Using `function`, you would get the following: